johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 Authentic CRT monitor emulation
-: Pixel art drawn and intended to be viewed on 15 kHz Commodore CRT monitors looks outright broken on modern flat screen with the pixels displayed as razor sharp little rectangles.
+: Pixel art drawn and intended to be viewed on 15 kHz Commodore CRT monitors looks outright broken on modern flat screen with the pixels displayed as razor-sharp little rectangles.
 A CRT shader setup is included that authentically recreates the look of PAL and NTSC Commodore monitors people typically used their Amigas with.